utsikko/product-boxes-exercise/README.md

-The address to run this code is: http://localhost/products/
+The address to run this code on Apache server is: http://localhost/products/